 Before ordering, we chatted inanities.
 I was on my best behavior, keeping my elbows at my side and hands in my lap.
 Susan was about my Dad’s age and seemed a lot like Mom.
 She deferred completely to him, even letting him order her food.
 She also worked at Teledyne, where they had met.
-He seemed happy, and once over his initial nervousness, we had a pleasant meal.
+He seemed happy.
+Once over the initial nervousness, we had a pleasant meal.
 In order to give them time to discuss me, I excused myself to go to the bathroom.
 Looking in the mirror, I could only see how wrong my hair was (too long by Dad’s standard) and how under dressed I was.
 But when I returned they were all smiles.

 “Tim, Susan and I discussed you living with us once your mother moves.
 We think it’ll work.
-To be honest, I’ve never seen you so polite, but if you promise to keep trying hard, we’ll make it happen.”
+To be honest, I’ve never seen you so polite.
+If you promise to keep trying hard, we’ll make it happen.”

 “Thanks, Dad and Susan.
-I’ll be a perfect son.”
+I’ll be the perfect son.”

 “Also, since we’ll need more space for you, I’ll work it out with your mother to keep the house after she leaves.
 You won’t have to move.”